Executive Assistant (Voucher Included)

 1. Business Writing

-2. Using Personal Computer Software Applications
+2. Software Applications

 4. Technology and Information Distribution

-1. Information in Organizations
+1. Information Systems

 5. Office and Records Management